seatsio/seatsio.github.io/docs/Getting Started/getting-started-quick-tutorial/tutorial-show-the-floor-plan-on-your-page.md

     new seatsio.SeatingChart({
         divId: 'chart',
         workspaceKey: 'your workspace key',
-        event: 'your event key'
+        event: 'your event key',
+        session: 'continue',
+        pricing: [
+           {'category': 1, 'price': 30},
+           {'category': 2, 'price': 40},
+           {'category': 3, 'price': 50}
+        ],
+        priceFormatter: function(price) {
+            return '$' + price;
+        }
     }).render();
 </script>
 ```

+The [session](/docs/renderer/config-session) parameter is optional, but most likely you'll want to pass it in.
+It enables
+'hold-on-select': when a user clicks on a seat, that seat immediately becomes unavailable to other users.

+This is only temporary: if you don't book the seat within 15 minutes, it gets released again.

+Seats.io doesn't store pricing information.
+So you need to pass in prices when you show the chart to the ticket buyer.
+Use a combination of the [pricing](/docs/renderer/config-pricing) and [priceFormatter](/docs/renderer/config-priceformatter) parameters for that.

 :::info
-If you're using React, the easiest way to show a seating chart is to use our React wrapper: https://www.npmjs.com/package/@seatsio/seatsio-react
+If you're using React, the easiest way to show a seating chart is to use our React wrapper: https://github.com/seatsio/seatsio-react

+There's an AngularJS wrapper as well: https://github.com/seatsio/seatsio-angular
 :::